yaakovab/funditProject/README.md

 ## Before you start

-The current code base is far from perfect.
-While you complete the following tasks, try to improve the existing code.
+The current code base is far being perfect.
+When completing the following tasks, try to improve the existing code.
 The system should be **scalable**, and should support different screens and devices.

 After each completed step, please commit and push.
 The commit message should be something like `Part 1 - credit score logic`, `Part 2b - search filters`, `Part 3c - approve and decline functionality`.